 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 300 words or a 3-5 minute video (DB5) and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to provide a thread in response to the provided prompt.
+Each thread must be at least 300 words and demonstrate course-related knowledge.
 Each thread must be supported with at least one scholarly citation in current APA format.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.
-(MLO: A, B, C, D, E)
+(CLO: A, B, C, D, E, F)

 The candidate will draw a picture of themselves teaching.
 The picture should include clipart, graphics, and portray their classroom arrangement.
 The candidate will answer questions based on their drawing to describe their ideas on teaching.
-(MLO: C)
+(CLO: B)

 The candidate will attend 1 professional development activity that takes place in the duration of the course.
 These can be meetings, events, or learning experiences related specifically to the broad field of education.
 As part of a submission for this assignment, the candidate will reflect on the event and tie it to course learning.
 The reflection must be at least two pages.
 (CLO: A)

-The candidate will identify 15 different tools (hardware, apps, and software) that could be used to support technology integration in the classroom for teaching, learning, research, and communication.
+The candidate will identify 5 different tools (hardware, apps, and software) that could be used to support technology integration in the classroom for teaching, learning, research, and communication.
 The tools should come from the textbook, course videos, or other sources.
 The chart will include a description of the tool, (hardware, app, or software), pros and cons, and how it would be used in the classroom.
 The candidate will reflect on the tools chosen and begin to choose tools to use for the technology application project.
-(MLO: D, E)
+(CLO: C)

 The candidate will choose two of the tools referenced on the technology tools chart to create two resources to match a subject of their choice.
-Elementary and Special Education candidates must choose one of the four core areas: math, reading, social science, or science.
+Elementary and Special Education candidates must choose one of the four core areas: Math, Reading, Social Science, or Science.
 Secondary candidates may use the subject they are pursuing.
-The candidate will create one activity and one assessments to be used in instruction on the content topic of choice.
-(MLO: F, G, H)
+The candidate will create one activity and one assessment to be used in instruction on the content topic of choice.
+(CLO: D, E)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned Module: Week.
 Each quiz will be open-book/open-notes; seven quizzes will contain 25 multiple-choice and true/false questions and one quiz will contain 10 multiple-choice and true/false questions.
-(MLO: A, B, D, E)
+(CLO: A, B, D, E)